Yolo Akili: Awards

-He was awarded the Creative Leadership Award in 2009 by the Feminist Women's Health Center for his work promoting feminism.
+Akili was awarded the Creative Leadership Award in 2009 by the Feminist Women's Health Center for his work promoting feminism.
 After releasing his book Dear Universe in 2013, Akili was recognized by BET as a "Health Hero" for his work addressing emotional health in the Black community.
 He appeared on NBC News in 2016 as a part of Jarrett Hill's Back to Reality podcast, to discuss popular culture in the Black community.
 He was recognized by Blavity as one of "28 Young Black Creators And Leaders Making History Today" in 2018.
 That same year, in recognition of his work promoting the intersection between mental health and social justice, he was nominated by AIDS United to the Robert Wood Johnson Foundation which awarded him its Health Equity Award.
 On the heels of this accolade, he was declared a "Health Equity Hero" by TheBody.com.
 In 2019 he was recognized by Essence Magazine as a part of their Black History Month coverage for his work "Aiding in The Resistance" in the Black LGBTQ+ community.
 On June 10, 2020, Jordan Peele announced that he was donating $1 million to five Black Lives Matter centered organizations through his production firm MonkeyPaw Productions, including Akili and BEAM which received $200K.
 That same month, Akili was celebrated for his work during BET's 2020 Music Awards, where it was announced that Well's Fargo Bank was rewarding Akili and BEAM $25K for their work.